kmlawson/china-revolutions-mo3337/seminars.md

 **Preparation:**

+* Post a Research Diary entry on the Moodle Forum.
+See the Moodle for the format of this diary entry.
+Then post a constructive comment on at least one other student's post.
+(Entry by Tuesday Morning, Comment by Thursday)
 * Your long essay should really be coming along now, unless you have had to shift gears during the semester.
 Please try to have something written by this point.
 Some students will like to be working with a full draft at this point and then looking for areas in the essay that are weak.
 * If you are doing well on the long essay front, this might be a time to consider the state of your notes and consider start meeting with some of your fellow classmates to collect your notes and study together for the final examination.